AnthonyMcDougal/Butterfly-Phase-Imaging/README.md

 Functions called in the scripts above are included in the root folder.

 ## Data
-Data referred to by the above scripts are found in /RawData/, /Processed/, and /Measured/.
+Data referred to by the above scripts are found in `/Processed/` and `/Measured/`.
+Data references in `/RawData/` will be forthcoming.